 Forensic Medical Bill Audits: An Invaluable Resource

-In the modern healthcare landscape, a medical bill is no longer just a list of services—it is a sophisticated compilation of thousands of standardized “codes” that represent the diagnoses, treatment, mitigation, cure, and prevention of medical conditions and diseases.
-When a patient receives an itemized billing statement or a CMS-1450/UB-04 (the billing document sent to insurers), they are viewing the final coded output of a high-volume data entry system where error is a statistical certainty.
+In the modern healthcare landscape, a medical bill is not just a list of services—it is a sophisticated compilation of thousands of standardized “codes” that represent the diagnoses, treatment, mitigation, cure, and prevention of medical conditions and disease processes.
+When a patient receives an itemized billing statement they are viewing the final coded output of a high-volume data entry system where error is a statistical certainty.

 A forensic medical bill audit is the structural interrogation of a formal demand for payment.
-It examines the internal logic and regulatory compliance of the codes presented on an itemized bill as well as its asscoiated CMS-1450/UB-04.
+It examines the internal logic and regulatory compliance of the codes presented on an itemized bill and its payer-associated Explanation of Benefits (EOB) and its CMS 1450/UB-04 statements.
 Because a medical bill is the definitive financial representation of a clinical healthcare encounter, it must be architecturally sound to be legally enforcable.
 For example, certain codes must always occur together while others can never occur together.
 Some codes require a modifier when used repeatedly while others do not.
 A single code can be appropriately billed on one day but be inappropriate on a different day.
 There are currently over 173,000 HIPAA mandated individual codes representing medical diagnosis, treatment, supplies, drugs, and billing department revenues.
 Additionally, there are over 700 individual code modifiers that must be correctly applied to existing codes for a bill to be accurate – this is why the statistical chances of any given healthcare encounter being billed accurately is low.

 Why You Need a Forensic Medical Bill Audit